Deploy Django REST APIs on Ubuntu Server with uWSGI

 server_name localhost;

-# For Django Admin static files
+# For Django Admin static files if you are using it

 location /static/admin/ {